-DOE reviewed the available site characteristic information pertaining to karst during the analysis for the original CCA and summarized relevant information in 2004 CRA, Chapter 2, section 2.1.6.2.
+DOE reviewed the available site characteristic information pertaining to karst during the analysis for the original CCA and summarized relevant information in the 2004 CRA Chapter 2, Section 2.1.6.2.
 Karst development is formed in rocks susceptible to dissolution, such as carbonates and evaporates, both of which are present at and around WIPP.
 In the region around WIPP, DOE identified that Nash Draw was developed, in part, through dissolution and contains karst features.
 However, DOE determined that the karst environment in Nash Draw does not extend to the WIPP site.
-EPA's analysis of the information available at the time of the CCA came to the same conclusion (CCA CARD 14 and CCA Response to Comments (Docket A-93-02, Item V-C-1)).
+EPA's analysis of the information available at the time of the CCA came to the same conclusion (CCA CARD 14 and CCA Response to Comment (Docket A-93-02 Item V-C-1)).